87 Fun Office Games and Activities That Make Work Awesome

 As an an employee engagement platform, it makes a lot of sense that Limeade pays special attention to their culture and their team.
 They’re also really good at employee recognition.

-Here are the fun office games that Andrea Augustine at Limeade shared with me:
+Here are the fun office games to play at work that Andrea Augustine at Limeade shared with me:

 From walking meetings to coloring and puzzle stations, there’s always something to get us out of our chairs (well, standing desks that is).
 Fitness challenges frequent here (planking and wall sits) and team competition gets fierce.